Derugon/TBoIR-resources/README.md

 # TBoIR
+**Work in progress: I'm moving each subfolder to its own branch, do not rely on URLs from this branch.**

 Resources of *The Binding of Isaac: Rebirth*, for each game version.

 Each branch contains the resource folders of the game.
 Branch names match game version names, and may include a `-hotfix<N>` suffix when a version was re-released with the same version number.